MetabolicXploration/PaperSON/README.md

 # PaperSON

-A digital archive of papers data.
-It is focus on data that is not easily digitized.
+A digital archive of data from papers.
+It is focused on data that is not digitized yet in a computer friendly format.
 For instance figures and tables.

+## Incuded papers

+- folsomPhysiologicalProteomicAnalysis2014
+- folsomPhysiologicalBiomassElemental2015
+- kayserMetabolicFluxAnalysis2005

+## TODOs

+- formalize a quality testing protocole
+    - reproduce simple figures or tables.
+    - create automatic test suite.